cmasterx/Fiducial-3D-Mapper/README.md

 # Fiducial 3D Mapper
-This software extracts translation and rotation transformations from ArUco markers to render 3D objects on top of a video source and determine distance betwen the center of the camera and the center of the marker.
+Proof of concept software that extracts translation and rotation transformations from ArUco markers to render 3D objects on top of a video source and determine the distance betwen the center of the camera and the center of the marker.

-Augmented Reality - extracting
+## Demo
+### Bunny
+Bunny render with Pyrender
 ![bunny-demo](bunny.gif)
+### Cube
+Cube render by transformation of points in 3D object space to image pixel space
 ![cube-demo](cube.gif)

 ## Installation